magarcia/magarcia.io-archived/src/pages/solid-principles-of-object-oriented-design/index.md

 console.log(areas.output());
 ```

 But this implementation has a problem.
-In this example `AreaCalculator`
+In this example, `AreaCalculator`
 handles the logic to calculate the sum of the areas **AND** to output the data.
 What if the user wants the output in JSON?